Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Conclusion

-Red corundum is not simply a beautiful stone.
-It is a symbol of love, passion, power and life force, prized for millennia.
+Red corundum is a symbol of love, passion, power and life force, prized for millennia.
 Indian maharajas collected it.
 British monarchs set it in crowns.
-The red stone has an extraordinary depth of history.
+Mughal rulers engraved names and dates on it, turning the stones into chronicles of power.

 About Zevira